tjmaynes/image-analyzer-app/README.md

 # image-analyzer-app
-> a NextJS application for analyzing images
+> a NextJS app that allows users to analyze images using MobileNet (via TensorflowJS), ChatGPT, and Cloudflare Pages

 ## Requirements